Murray–Darling basin

-The Murray–Darling Basin is a large geographical area in the interior of southeastern Australia, encompassing the drainage basin of the tributaries of the Murray River, Australia's longest river, and the Darling River, a right tributary of the Murray and Australia's third-longest river.
+The Murray–Darling Basin is a geographical area in the interior of south-east Australia, encompassing the drainage basin of the tributaries of the Murray River, Australia's longest river, and the Darling River, a right tributary of the Murray and Australia's third-longest river.
 The Basin, which includes six of Australia's seven longest rivers and covers around one-seventh of the Australian landmass, is one of the country's most significant agricultural areas providing one-third of Australia's food supply.
 Located west of the Great Dividing Range, it drains southwest into the Great Australian Bight and spans most of the states of New South Wales and Victoria, the Australian Capital Territory, and parts of the states of Queensland (the lower third) and South Australia (the southeastern corner).

 The Basin is 3375 km in length, with the Murray River being 2508 km long.
 Most of the 1061469 km2 basin is flat, low-lying and far inland, and receives little direct rainfall.
 The many rivers it contains tend to be long and slow-flowing, and carry a volume of water that is large only by Australian standards.

 The Snowy Mountains Scheme provides some security of water flows to the Murray–Darling Basin, providing approximately 2,100 gigalitres (7.4×10^{10} cu ft) of water a year to the Basin for use in Australia's irrigated agriculture industry, which is worth about A$3 billion per annum, representing more than 40% of the gross value of the nation's agricultural production.

 The original inhabitants

-The Basin was once home to a large number of Aboriginal people whose traditional lifestyle and cultures were gradually altered by the arrival of Europeans, while others were outright killed by the settlers.
-Although some tribes organised resistance, such as the Maraura, whose territory lay around the Rufus River above Renmark and the Tanganekald near The Coorong, they were eventually either killed, exiled, or succumbed to disease.
+The Basin has been home to a large number of Aboriginal people whose traditional lifestyle and cultures have been gradually altered by the arrival of Europeans, while others were outright killed by the settlers.
+Although some tribes organised resistance, such as the Maraura, whose territory lay around the Rufus River above Renmark and the Tanganekald near The Coorong, many were eventually either killed, exiled, or succumbed to disease.
+Contemporary organised political associations of First Nations communities, such as the Murray Darling Rivers Indigenous Nations, continue to advocate for protection and self-governing management of water resources across the Basin.